poa00/ahk-mso/docs/_pages/PowerTools-Setup.md

 ## Deployment and Requirements

+### Standalone executables

-The PowerTools are provided as compiled standalone executables so you don't need to have AutoHotkey installed on your PC.
+The PowerTools are provided as compiled standalone fully portable executables.
+You don't need to have AutoHotkey installed on your PC.

-These don't require any Admin rights to run.
+They don't require any Admin rights to run.

-When running these .exe you might get some Windows warning that it is unsecure.
-Normally you can check these warnings off, directly from the warning message or see for example (here)[https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10].)
+When running these executables, you might get some Windows warning that it is unsecure.
+Normally you can check off these warnings to not be displayed anymore either directly from the warning message or see for example (here)[https://www.windowscentral.com/how-fix-app-has-been-blocked-your-protection-windows-10].)

+### Run from the AutoHotkey sources

-Alternatively you could run the tools from the AutoHotkey source (simply clone the [repository]((https://github.com/tdalon/ahk/))).
+Alternatively, you could run the tools from the AutoHotkey source: simply clone the [repository]((https://github.com/tdalon/ahk/)).

 But I don't ensure that the current version of the repository runs properly, because I am human and might have forgotten to push some files.
 (Contact me)[Contact] if you want to run from the AHK source.

+<a href="https://tdalon.github.io/ahk/contact/"><i class="fa fa-address-card" aria-hidden="true"></i></a>

-(Most of the users I know don't bother about the AutoHotkey source and providing the compiled version allows me _not_ to check 100% consistency between my local version and the repository and quick deployment of a version.)
+Most of the users I know don't bother about the AutoHotkey source.
+Providing the compiled version allows me _not_ to check 100% consistency between my local version and the repository and quick deployment of a version.
+If the requests are numerous/ the demand high, I might change my way of deploying the sources.
+Therefore, (Contact me)[Contact] in case.

 ## One-by-one Setup

-N.B.: For feature based on ImageSearch (like [Teams Shortcuts](Teams-Shortcuts) [Meeting Live reactions](Teams-Meeting-Reactions), the *img* subdirectory is also required, therefore I recommend to always [download all](#download-all) and run what you want only.
+N.B.: For features based on ImageSearch (like [Teams Shortcuts](Teams-Shortcuts) [Meeting Live reactions](Teams-Meeting-Reactions), the *img* subdirectory is also required, therefore I recommend to always [download all](#download-all) and run what you want only.

 Still you can download for each PowerTool the .exe file by going here: [repo root](https://github.com/tdalon/ahk/)->[PowerTools](https://github.com/tdalon/ahk/tree/master/PowerTools) and clicking on the .exe file you want and then click the Download button.